Police Reform and Social Responsibility Act 2011

 The Police Reform and Social Responsibility Act 2011 (c.
+13) is an act of the Parliament of the United Kingdom.

+Provisions

+Police and crime commissioners

-13) is an Act of the Parliament of the United Kingdom.
-It transfers the control of police forces from police authorities to elected Police and Crime Commissioners.
+It transfers the control of police forces from police authorities to elected police and crime commissioners.
 The first police commissioner elections were held in November 2012.
 The next elections took place in May 2016 and will subsequently take place every four years.

+Mayor's Office for Policing and Crime

+The act replaced the Metropolitan Policing Authority with the Mayor's Office for Police and Crime.

+Prohibited activities near Parliament Square

-The Act repeals the provisions in the Serious Organised Crime and Police Act 2005 which prohibit protests near Parliament Square, and instead restricts certain "prohibited activities" in Parliament Square garden and the adjoining footways.
+The act repeals the provisions in the Serious Organised Crime and Police Act 2005 which prohibit protests near Parliament Square, and instead restricts certain "prohibited activities" in Parliament Square garden and the adjoining footways.
 The police have used these powers to confiscate pizza boxes, tarpaulin and umbrellas from protesters in Parliament Square.

+Advisory Council on the Misuse of Drugs

-The Act removed the statutory requirement for the Advisory Council on the Misuse of Drugs to include scientists.
+The act removed the statutory requirement for the Advisory Council on the Misuse of Drugs to include scientists.
 The move follows the sacking of David Nutt from the council in 2009.

+Arrest warrants for offences of universal jurisdiction

-Section 153 of the Act amends section 1 of Magistrates' Courts Act 1980 so that an arrest warrant for an offence of universal jurisdiction cannot be issued without the consent of the Director of Public Prosecutions, unless applied for by a Crown Prosecutor.
+Section 153 of the act amends section 1 of Magistrates' Courts Act 1980 so that an arrest warrant for an offence of universal jurisdiction cannot be issued without the consent of the Director of Public Prosecutions, unless applied for by a Crown Prosecutor.

 Proposed amendments

 In 2021, the government published their proposed Police, Crime, Sentencing and Courts Bill which would amend the Police Reform and Social Responsibility Act, in relation to behaviour around and access to the Parliamentary estate.
+This was enacted as the Police, Crime, Sentencing and Courts Act 2022.

+In 2025, the government intends to abolish police and crime commissioners by 2028.